Hacktoberfest/hacktoberfest-repo-topic-apply/README.md

 # `hfest-repo` command line tool

 `hfest` is a tool that adds the `hacktoberfest` topic to every repository associated with a user or a GitHub org.
-It also creates the `invalid`, `spam` and `hacktoberfest-accepted` labels in your repos by default.
+It can also create the `invalid`, `spam` and `hacktoberfest-accepted` labels in your repos.

 ## Installation